Shrestha8050/Notes/Mern/Function.md

             //Code
         }

-        This will Produce an Reference Error
+        This will Produce an TypeError : work is not a function

 ### Declerative Syntax